-The question – is Saul among the prophets? – must have been a big deal in Israel in the 11th Century BCE, which is when King Saul lived according to the biblical timeline.
-It was such a big deal it became known as a proverb.
+The question – “is Saul among the prophets?” – was a question that was a matter of public discussion in Israel in the 11th Century BCE, which is when King Saul lived according to the biblical timeline.
+The incident that gave rise to the question was such a big deal that the question became known as a “proverb”.
 (1 Samuel 10:12)

 What is it with this question?
 How and why did it become a “proverb”?
 What is the back story?

-Twice Saul prophesied with the prophets, but the question that became a proverb was not a compliment.
-It was a puzzlement, because Saul was an unlikely prophet.
+Twice Saul prophesied with the prophets.
+These incidents were considered so remarkable that the Israelites were abuzz about it.
+The attention they receive, however, was probably not a compliment. the people found it remarkable because Saul was an unlikely prophet.
 He also was an unlikely king.
 In fact, he was pretty much a failure as king.

 Saul, of course, was the first king of Israel, but he wasn’t known for his leadership or his spirituality.
 He was just the kind of person God often chooses – an unlikely candidate – but Saul didn’t rise to the challenge.

-Saul was just looking for some lost donkeys, so the turn of events was likely a bit unsettling.
+Saul was just looking for some lost donkeys, so the turn of events was wholly unexpected by him, and it seems he was likely a bit unsettled by it.
 Saul wasn’t ready to be a king.
-Even after Samuel predicts three signs meant to convince Saul of the authenticity of the kingly anointing, Saul is not willing to embrace it.
+Even after Samuel predicts three signs meant to convince Saul of the authenticity of the kingly anointing, Saul seems less than willing to embrace God’s anointing.

 Two of the signs Samuel gave him come true, but Saul doesn’t grasp what he is supposed to do.
-The third sign comes true when Saul encounters some prophets: “[T]he Spirit of God rushed upon him, and he prophesied among them”.
+The third sign comes true when Saul encounters some prophets, and this encounter gives rise to the proverbial question: “[T]he Spirit of God rushed upon him, and he prophesied among them”.
 (1 Samuel 10:11)

-Saul still seems clueless, though.
+Saul continues to seem clueless, though, even after the fulfillment of three unlikely predictions.
 When he gets back home, he doesn’t tell his uncle that Samuel said he would be king or about the anointing.
-He doesn’t talk about signs, all of which came true on his way home.
+He doesn’t talk about the signs, all of which came true on his way home.

-When Samuel finally comes to “seal the deal, to declare Saul publicly the King of Israel, Saul is nowhere to be found.
+When Samuel finally comes to “seal the deal, to declare Saul the King of Israel publicly, Saul is nowhere to be found.
 Saul is hiding among some baggage!

-Given Saul’s less than hardy reaction to the declaration that he would be king, we know that Saul didn’t “playing along” or fake it when he prophesied.
+Given Saul’s less than hardy reaction to the declaration that he would be king, we know that Saul wasn’t “playing along” or faking it when he prophesied.
 At best, he was a reluctant participant.
 He might have even been an unwilling vessel!

 It wasn’t long after Saul became the king that his star began to fade.
 Saul didn’t exactly rise to the occasion of his kingly anointing.
-He never really embraced it, and his character would not withstand the pressures of it.
+He never really embraced it in the manner in which it was given (by God), and his character would not withstand the pressures of it.

 Saul failed to stand up to the Philistines, as he was instructed.
 His son, Jonathan, took matters into his own hands and defeated the Philistine garrison Saul was directed to attack.
 (1 Samuel 13:1-4)

 The Philistines responded by gathering thousands of chariots and horsemen to mount a counterattack.
-The Israelites hid in caves and tombs, while Saul remained at his hometown of Gilgal, and “all the people followed him trembling”.
+Instead of rising to the occasion, the Israelites hid in caves and tombs, while Saul remained at his hometown of Gilgal, and “all the people followed him trembling”.
 (1 Samuel 13:5-7)

 “You have done foolishly.
 You have not kept the command of the Lord your God, with which he commanded you.
 For then the Lord would have established your kingdom over Israel forever.
 But now your kingdom shall not continue.
 The Lord has sought out a man after his own heart, and the Lord has commanded him to be prince over his people, because you have not kept what the Lord commanded you.”